 A periodical publication devoted to a specific subject or area of study and dedicated to the dissemination of original research and commentary on current developments within that field.
 They are usually published in quarterly, bi-monthly or monthly issues and sold by subscription.
 See also Electronic Journal.

 A significant word in the title, abstract or text of a document.

 All borrowing from the General Collection of the Boole Library is via the Self-Issue machines on the Q Floor.
 Returning is via the Booksorter on the Q Floor.
-Borrowing and returning from the Open Reserve collection is via the machine located in the Open Reserve area.
+Borrowing and returning from the High Demand Collection is via the machine located in the High Demand Collection area.

 The Library Store is located at the Youngline Industrial Estate on Pouladuff Road.
 Materials may be requested from the collection but patrons are not allowed to visit.
 Requests for books may be made through the Library Catalogue or at the Customer Services Desk.
 Journal articles may be requested through the appropriate Subject Information & Research Support Desk.

 The length of time for which a library patron may borrow an item.

 Microform is the generic term for information stored on microfiche or microfilm.
 Microforms and readers can be found in Special Collections.